powsybl/powsybl-core/docs/simulation/security/optimizable_remedial_action/design.md

 ## Range remedial action

-A range remedial action is a remedial action that can be applied with a [range of values](#range-and-step).
+A range remedial action is a remedial action that can be applied with a [range of values](#range).
 The optimizer decides the application value of this action.
-The optimizer can use a step to explore not every value in the range.
+The optimizer can use a [step](#step) to explore not every value in the range.
-A range remedial action can be composed of several actions.
+A range remedial action can be composed of several [range actions](#range-action).

+## Range

+The most simple range is a continuous range between a minimum and a maximum value.
+This range can be relative to the current value of the range action (for example, a range between -1 and +3 tap positions around the initial tap position).
+Then, ranges can be composed with union or intersection.

+## Step

+The step is used by the optimizer to explore not every value in the range.
+A step is defined by a value and an offset.
+The step can be relative to the current value of the step action.

-## Range and step
+## Range action

-TODO
+A range action behaves like an action, but it does have a defined set point.

 ## Exclusive optimizable remedial action group